MGo01/sunsure-agents-project/README.md

 ![Example of Verification Page Part 2](/media/img/tutorial/sunsure_verification_part2.PNG?raw=true "Verification Page Part 2")

+Once you click on "Confirm" you should see a message pop up with the following, "Successfully verified User".
+After this you can click on "Return to Login" to be brought back to the login page.

 ### Logging in

 Once you have sucessfully signed up for your account and verified your email address, you can now login into the page